AnshJindal21/Zomato-Clone/README.md

 # Zomato-Clone
-Created a Zomato clone just using frontend .it also includes many modifications.
+Created a Responsive Zomato clone just using frontend .it also includes many modifications.